AliciaMMorgan/cross-industry-pm-playbook/README.md

 🧠 **What Guides My Thinking: Business Chemistry®**

+Based on research by Deloitte, Business Chemistry is a framework designed to help teams collaborate more effectively by understanding different working styles.
+The four types—Driver, Guardian, Integrator, and Pioneer—each bring unique strengths to how we lead, innovate, and execute.

 According to Deloitte's Business Chemistry®, I am a **primary Driver** and **secondary Guardian**.
 This unique combination fuels how I lead in both structured and fluid environments:

 - As a **Driver**, I value logic, results, and focused execution.
 I lead with clarity, distill complexity into outcomes, and welcome a challenge that sharpens strategy.